Skip to cookie consent Skip to main content

 A young boy in football gear runs on a football field with a football.

 In people with a concussion, most symptoms go away within the first few weeks after injury.
-But about 15% to 20% of these individuals experience symptoms that last beyond the expected recovery period.
-This is called post-concussion syndrome or post-concussive syndrome.
+But about 15% to 30% of these individuals experience symptoms that last beyond the expected recovery period.
+This has been called post-concussion syndrome or post-concussive syndrome and is now more accurately referred to as persisting symptoms after concussion.

 Long-lasting concussion symptoms